FNNDSC/pl-pacscopy/README.rst

 Abstract
 --------

 ``pacscopy`` is a simple plugin that copies data from open storage to create a new top level ChRIS Feed.
+It's core utility is in demonstrating how to create a largely trivial FS plugin/app for the ChRIS system.

 Synopsis
 --------